Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 • White or jasmine rice (classic and simple).

-• Stir-fried or steamed veggies: broccoli, snow peas, or baby bok choy help add crunch and colour.
+• Stir-fried or steamed veggies: Broccoli, snow peas, or baby bok choy add crunch and color.
+Tip: Prep veggies while the chicken fries to save time.

 • Fried rice or vegetable fried rice, if you want something more filling.